GalaxyGate/guides/docs/Games/Minecraft/Vanilla.md

 wget https://launcher.mojang.com/v1/objects/3dc3d84a581f14691199cf6831b71ed1296a9fdf/server.jar
 ```

-!!! infomation
+!!! information
-    Dont see the version you are looking for? you can grab the server jar from this [website](https://mcversions.net/)
+    Don't see the version you are looking for? you can grab the server jar from this [website](https://mcversions.net/)

 ## Running the server
-First make sure you do have java installed by running `java` and make sure you have the server jar file by running `ls` and you should see `server.jar` or the file you downloaded, to run the server run the command below once.
+First, make sure you do have java installed by running `java` and make sure you have the server jar file by running `ls` and you should see `server.jar` or the file you downloaded, to run the server run the command below once.
 ```
 java -Xmx1024M -Xms1024M -jar server.jar nogui
 ```
-You will get an message asking you to accept the EULA.
+You will get a message asking you to accept the EULA.
 ![EULA](https://i.imgur.com/HgyNGLQ.png)

 To accept the EULA just edit eula.txt and change false to true.